ianhellstrom/zoose/README.md

 Please check out [this value stream example](https://databaseline.tech/mapping-a-value-stream-in-neo4j/) to learn more about Neo4j and Cypher.

-If you use Neo4j, please ensure that your Docker container has at least 6GB of RAM allocated.
+If you use Neo4j, please ensure that your Docker container has at least 6 GB of RAM allocated.
 This can be configured in the Docker client under 'Resources'.